cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise (25 minutes):**

 Select an objective for the next 12 weeks.
-Use the test questions "Do I really, really care?", "Can I achieve it in 12 weeks?", and "Can my network help me?" to check if the objective is appropriate for the circle.
+Use the questions "Do I really, really care?", "Can I achieve it in 12 weeks?", and "Can my network help me?" to test if the objective is appropriate for the sprint.
 If you have problems to find a good objective think about goals that support your roles, activities, or projects.
+If you want to help to make the world a better place you can also choose an objective that is related to the [United Nation's 17 sustainable development goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/).

 **ProTip:** Use the principles from objective & key results (OKR) to specify your objective.
 Define an objective and write it down below.
 To help you to track progress define 2-4 key results per objective.
 You should be able to measure the key results on a scale from 0.0-1.0.
 To make sure to set yourself ambitious goals a completion rate of 0.7 is regarded as a success.